jrpinal/odin-recipes/README.md

-THis project consists of creating a recipe website to practice my HTML skills
+This project consists of creating a recipe website to practice my HTML skills